Tunnel diode: Applications

 The tunnel diode showed great promise as an oscillator and high-frequency threshold (trigger) device since it operated at frequencies far greater than the tetrode could: well into the microwave bands.
 Applications of tunnel diodes included local oscillators for UHF television tuners, trigger circuits in oscilloscopes, high-speed counter circuits, and very fast-rise time pulse generator circuits.
 In 1977, the Intelsat V satellite receiver used a microstrip tunnel diode amplifier (TDA) front-end in the 14–15.5 GHz frequency band.
 Such amplifiers were considered state-of-the-art, with better performance at high frequencies than any transistor-based front end.
 The tunnel diode can also be used as a low-noise microwave amplifier.
 Since its discovery, more conventional semiconductor devices have surpassed its performance using conventional oscillator techniques.
 For many purposes, a three-terminal device, such as a field-effect transistor, is more flexible than a device with only two terminals.
 Practical tunnel diodes operate at a few milliamperes and a few tenths of a volt, making them low-power devices.
 The Gunn diode has similar high frequency capability and can handle more power.

 Tunnel diodes are also more resistant to ionizing radiation than other diodes.
 This makes them well suited to higher radiation environments such as those found in space.

+SAW-stabilized oscillators

+The free-running frequency of a tunnel-diode oscillator built around an LC tank drifts with bias voltage, temperature and load, because the tank's quality factor is low.
+To improve stability the tank can be replaced by, or coupled to, a high-Q resonator.
+Quartz-crystal-controlled tunnel-diode oscillators for low-power short-range transmitters were described in electronics handbooks by 1964, and highly stable designs were built for instrumentation; Van Degrift reported a tunnel-diode oscillator with part-per-billion resolution at cryogenic temperatures in 1975.

+A higher-frequency form of the same principle replaces the LC tank with a surface acoustic wave (SAW) resonator, whose quality factor (well above 1000) and lithographically defined frequency give considerably better stability than a lumped tank.
+Oscillators combining a tunnel diode with a SAW resonator were reported in the Soviet radio-engineering literature between 1978 and 1984.
+Gurevich and co-workers described a discretely tunable oscillator stabilised by a SAW resonator in 1978, Rodionov and Sandler analysed the frequency stability of a SAW-resonator parametric oscillator in 1983, and in 1984 Kmita, Kundin and Maltsev reported a tunnel-diode oscillator stabilised by a SAW resonator operating at a parallel-resonance frequency of 78.901 MHz, whose fractional frequency instability did not exceed 2×10^{−4} over a bias-voltage range of 0.226–0.372 V.